 In a similar format to Peloton spin: the classes follow the full cycle of warm-up, workout, cool down.
 Most classes will be either 20, 30, or 45 minutes, with hopes of expanding to 75-minutes, 90-minutes, and 120-minutes.
-If you are little weary about a treadmill only based workout, don’t worry.
-The Tread offers a host of classes that mix up strength training and body weight movement cardio, to give you that whole body workout.
+If you are a little weary about a treadmill only based workout, don’t worry.
+The Tread offers a host of classes that mix up strength training and bodyweight movement cardio to give you that whole body workout.

-Some of the instructors you can be trained by including Robin Arzon, head Peloton instructor and Vice President of Fitness Programming.
-Along with new recruit, Rebecca Kennedy, a runner and trainer, known from Barry’s Bootcamp fame.
+Some of the instructors you can be trained by include: Robin Arzon, head Peloton instructor, and Vice President of Fitness Programming – along with a new recruit, Rebecca Kennedy who is a runner and trainer, known from Barry’s Bootcamp.
 Both of these pro trainers plus many more will be hosting live classes on the daily.

 The Tech Specs of The Peloton Tread

 32 inch HD Touchscreen: It’s bigger than any other treadmill workout screen on the market, and the large view along with audio helps create immersive training experiences.
-The size has a more practical benefit too, as the wide screen lets you clearly see demonstrations of off-treadmill exercises.
+The size has a more practical benefit too, as the widescreen lets you see demonstrations of off-treadmill exercises.
 The screen also moves up to a 30 degrees vertical tilt.